Thinker (DC Comics): Clifford DeVoe

 Clifford DeVoe is a failed lawyer who bitterly ended his career in 1933.
-Realizing that many of the criminals he had encounter have the skills but not the brains to rule Gotham City's underworld, he starts a new career as the brain behind small-time villains.
+Realizing that many of the criminals he had encountered have the skills but not the brains to rule Gotham City's underworld, he starts a new career as the brain behind small-time villains.
 As the Thinker, he is defeated by the original Flash/Jay Garrick, his most recurrent foe.
 DeVore wields the "Thinking Cap", a metal hat that can project mental force.

 The Thinker is a member of the Injustice Society, leading an army of prison escapees like the other members.
 In Plateau City, the police nab a shabbily dressed man who is trying to shoot the governor.
 They discover that this man is a dead ringer for the governor and also claims to be the real governor.
 The Flash arrives on the scene to overhear this, but moves on to confront the hoodlums attacking the city.
 The Thinker appears on the scene, firing a ray at the Crimson Comet, causing him to gain weight and crash through a roof.
 Recovering, the Flash speeds over to the governor's mansion, only to overhear the governor ordering all police forces to surrender.
 Flash enters his office and discovers the governor to be a dummy/machine, which flees through an open door.
 Flash attempts to warn the police that a phony governor put out the message, but the Thinker shows up and tells the Flash that he is speaking into a dead mic, then snares him with invisible wires.

-The Thinker appears as a judge in the 'trial' of the JSA, but was revealed as Green Lantern in disguise, having captured the real Thinker after escaping Brain Wave.
-This led to the Injustice Society's defeat.
+The Thinker appears as a judge in the 'trial' of the JSA, but is revealed as Green Lantern in disguise, having captured the real Thinker after escaping Brain Wave.
+This leads to the Injustice Society's defeat.
 Together with the Fiddler and the Shade, the Thinker is the man behind the decades-long "abduction" of Keystone City and the original Flash.
-His "suspended animation-time" in Keystone kept the Thinker young over the years, and he continued his criminal career in modern times.
+His "suspended animation-time" in Keystone keeps the Thinker young over the years, and he continues his criminal career in modern times.

-DeVoe later accepts a mission with Task Force X in exchange for a full pardon.
+DeVoe accepts a mission with Task Force X in exchange for a full pardon.
 Although he is seemingly killed by Weasel during this mission, he turned up alive soon after, only to be dying from cancer due to the cap.

 In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52" reboot.
 Thinker is depicted as a former district attorney.